bithost-gmbh/ngx-mat-select-search/README.md

 </ngx-mat-select-search>
 ```

+#### Custom tooltip of the toggle-all checkbox
+Custom tooltip with the CSS class `ngx-mat-select-search-toggle-all-tooltip`

 ## Known Problems / Solutions
 * The search input is placed outside of the visible screen if the select element is at the top of the screen
     (in the stackblitz example, remove the header